bulwark-security/bulwark/docs/README.md

 - **Combine Fraud Signals:** Take advantage of Bulwark's ability to access external services to seamlessly combine fraud scoring from independent vendors.
 Protect interior services from high-volume automated fraud like card testing that may otherwise affect availability.
+- **Block Exploits:** Bulwark can be used as a WAF to detect and block exploits targeting XSS, SQL injection, and other common vulnerabilities.

 ## 💻 Installation